 - Lashes appear thicker

 - Eye color can be emphasized.

-- Perfect brows can be created using specialist techniques ensuring the use of an eyebrow pencil is made a thing of the past!
+- Perfect brows can be created using special techniques ensuring the use of an eyebrow pencil is made a thing of the past!

-- Lips that have lost definition through the ageing process can be re-defined.
+- Lips that have lost definition through the aging process can be re-defined.